facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 `format`    | A function that formats the HTML output.
 The function should return a string as HTML.
 `validator` | An optional parameter that is used to provide a function to validate custom fence parameters.

-!!! warning "Logging"
+/// warning | Logging
 When a custom fence fails, the error will be swallowed up and the error will be handled gracefully.
 If logging is desired, custom logging should be added into the custom function.
 SuperFences will not provide any.
+///

-!!! new "New in 7.0"
+/// new | New in 7.0
 Starting in 7.0, you can override the base fence logic (the syntax highlighter) by specifying the custom fence with a name of `*`.
 This means that if a fence does not match any other custom fences, the default, fallback fence would be handled by your custom `*` fence.
 This can be useful for tailoring a fence output with custom parameters for a specific, favorite JavaScript highlighter.
+///

 ### Formatters